felleg/felleg.gitlab.io-backup/content/reads/read-84-overcoming-learning-anxiety.md

 **The Steps**:
 1. Read and highlight the golden nuggets
 1. Write down your highlights
+1. Find your Star Quotes
 1. Write about your opinion of the book

 **The Advanced Tips**:

+1. Never go out without your book and pens
 1. Grab your book before grabbing your phone
 1. Start by reading a single book at a time
 1. Track your progress by folding the corners
 1. Use the body of your highlighter as a visual aid
-1. Identify elements of an enumeration in the text
+1. Get the right grip
+1. Use creative highlighting to help your future self take efficient notes
-1. Use your book's margins to write ideas
+1. Use your book’s margins and blank pages to write ideas
-1. Number your notebook's pages
+1. Number your notebook’s pages
-1. If your notebook doesn't have margins, make some!
+1. If your notebook doesn’t have margins, make some!
-1. Write the source of your knowledge nuggets
+1. Write the source of your knowledge nuggets in your margins
 1. Use a URL shortener to encode web links in your notebook
 1. Give your book away
 1. Share your notes online